toolisticon/cute/README.md

     }

- Besides that it's also possible to test if an expected exception has been thrown.
+Besides that it's also possible to add an assertion if an expected exception has been thrown.

- You have compile time model access for all compiled and not compiled classes residing in your classpath, which allows you to setup test classes easily.
+Additionally you have compile time model access for all classes residing in your classpath (including all test classes), which allows you to setup test classes easily, for example by adding classes to your src/test/java folder or by adding static inner classes to your unit test class.